schedutron/CPAP/Chap4/sync_prim.md

 ### Barrier
 A barrier is a simple synchronization primitive which can be used by different threads to wait for each other.
-Each thread tries to pass a barrier by calling the `wait()` method, which will block until all of threads have made the call.
+Each thread tries to pass a barrier by calling the `wait()` method, which will block until all of threads have made that call.
 As soon as that happens, the threads are released simultaneously.
 Following snippet demonstrates the use of `Barrier`s.